-Lara is also an active member of the firm and wider legal community, serving on the firm’s Retail and Hospitality Industry Committee, Diversity Committee, Association of Women Lawyers, and Associate Engagement Committee.
-Lara also serves as a Firm Mentor, assisting new associates navigate the practice of law.
-Outside of the firm, Lara is an active member of both DRI and GDLA.
-Lara is also proficient in written as well as conversational Spanish.
+As an active member of the firm and wider legal community, Lara serves on Drew Eckl’s Retail and Hospitality Industry Committee, Diversity Committee, Association of Women Lawyers, Summer Associate Committee, Wellness Committee and Associate Engagement Committee.
+Lara also serves as a Firm Mentor, helping new associates navigate the practice of law.
+Outside of the firm, Lara is an active member of both DRI and GDLA, as well as the Georgia Hispanic Bar Association.

 University of Georgia, School of Law, J.D., 2012